Michael J. Chan is Associate Professor of Old Testament at Luther Seminary. He is the host of the podcast Gospel Beautiful.

 Chan has published articles, essays, reference entries, and reviews in journals such as the Journal of Biblical Literature, Zeitschrift für die alttestamentliche Wissensschaft, Jewish Quarterly Review, and Catholic Biblical Quarterly.
 His most recent publications include, “Joseph and Jehoiachin: On the Edge of Exodus,” Zeitschrift für die alttestamentliche Wissenschaft (2013), “Ira Regis: Comedic Inflections of Royal Rage in Jewish Court Tales,” Jewish Quarterly Review 103:1 (2013): 1-25, and “A Biblical Lexicon of Happiness,” in The Bible and the Pursuit of Happiness: What the Old and New Testaments Teach Us about the Good Life (ed.
 Brent A. Strawn; New York: Oxford University Press, 2012), 323-370.
-Chan is co-editing with Brent Strawn a volume of Terence Fretheim’s essays: God, World, and Suffering: Collected Essays of Terence Fretheim (Siphrut: Literature and Theology of the Hebrew Scriptures; Grand Rapids: Eerdmans, forthcoming).
+Chan co-edited with Brent Strawn a volume of Terence Fretheim’s essays: What Kind of God?: Collected Essays of Terence Fretheim (Siphrut: Literature and Theology of the Hebrew Scriptures; Grand Rapids: Eerdmans, 2015).

 Note: Biographical information was updated as of the latest contribution.
 Author profiles may not reflect author's current employment or location.